freeyland/e2c/README.md

 The containers will be deleted and the persistant volumes will be removed.
 Note they are not deleted from your system!
 You can delete them via portainer.

+### When importing a db

+Use the absolute path to your file.
+There is also a bug on Mac that you cannot hib the back button.

 ## XDEBUG
 [XDEBUG info](XDEBUG.md)
 ## License